 UX designers produce design artifacts such as:

 User experience is a dynamic and interdisciplinary field and practitioners have a wide variety of backgrounds—some with formal training in human factors, psychology, or visual design, to name a few—and many others who have learned the practice through a non-traditional path.
-The eclectic mix of working professionals in user experience is part of why Prime is focused on celebrating diversity within our cohorts and our cohorts include a spectrum of experience, backgrounds, and ages.Applicants come from varied backgrounds but there are a few things that make someone a compelling candidate:
+The eclectic mix of working professionals in user experience is part of why Prime is focused on celebrating diversity within our cohorts and why our cohorts include a spectrum of experience, backgrounds, and ages.Applicants come from varied backgrounds but there are a few things that make someone a compelling candidate:

 Prime's admission process starts with an online application.
 You'll answer short essay questions, logic puzzles and you'll be presented with a creative challenge where you'll show us how you think.
-The process is designed to be fun–there's no timer and you can complete your application over as many sessions as you'd like.
-Once submitted, if your application looks good you'll be contacted by Prime to schedule an interview where you'll have the chance to come to our campus, get a tour and sit down with someone from our admissions team to confirm that the program feels like a mutual fit.
-Generally speaking, you'll know whether you're offered admission within 2 weeks of completing your application.
+The process is designed to be fun–there's no timer and you can continue working on your answers at any time.
+Once submitted, our Admissions team will review and contact you with the next steps.
+Candidates that are invited to interview will have the chance to sit down with someone from our admissions team to confirm that the program feels like a mutual fit.
+Generally speaking, you'll know whether you're offered admission within 2-3 weeks of completing your application.

 By the end of the program you will be: